Action 1 – Phenotypic characterisation

 University of Padua

-In order to evaluate the enhancement of genetic resources and thus monitor the level of inbreeding in the Gallus gallus species, specific indices (FHOM and FROH) were estimated for each animal, based on the excess of homozygosity within the genome of the Collo Nudo Italiana and Millefiori Piemontese breeds.
-The results, in terms of within-breed averages, are shown in Table 2.
-The values, which can range from 0 to 1, indicate a low level of inbreeding of the two breeds and, therefore, an optimum level of genetic variability.
+To assess the improvement of genetic resources and monitor the inbreeding levels in the species Gallus gallus, Anser anser, Numida meleagris, and Anas platyrhynchos, specific indices (FHOM and FROH) were estimated for each individual, based on the excess of homozygosity within the genome of the breeds.
+The results, presented as breed averages, are shown in Table 2.
+The values, ranging from 0 to 1, indicate a low level of inbreeding and a high level of genetic diversity for the two Gallus gallus breeds.
+However, for the other species/breeds, the indices suggest a high level of inbreeding and, consequently, a low level of genetic diversity.

 Action 6 – Monitoring of genetic diversity